 - Safer weeding – my mother did a lot of weeding.
 In fact, I don’t think she ever went a day (unless the rain was too severe) that she did not get out in the yard and weed, even if it was just a small portion of the garden.
 So, it was a no-brainer to get her a tool that would make it easier to weed.

 There are many different brands but the one we chose was the Yard Butler Rocket Weeder – it seemed the easiest one to use and she was able to manage it as long as the ground was soft enough for her to push the weeder down with one hand.

-- Garden kneeler bench and pads – there are products that can make it easier for anyone to get down to the ground level for their gardening.
+- Garden benches and kneeler pads – there are products that can make it easier for anyone to get down to the ground level for their gardening.
 I personally am not a fan of these, I strongly prefer to raise the garden itself via raised garden beds or container gardens (which is what we did for our mother).
-But, I do understand there are many healthy seniors who are very capable of getting down on the ground or lower level and get back up safely so be aware that these products could be beneficial for them.
+But, I do understand there are many healthy seniors who are very capable of getting down on the ground or lower level and getting back up safely so be aware that these products could be beneficial for them.

 - Garden tool apron – my mom loved her garden apron.
 Such an easy way for her to carry the few things that she needed (gloves, spade, seeds, etc.).
 When she was done, she would just hang the apron on a hook in her porch.
 So, when she needed to go back out again, everything she needed was still in the apron waiting for her.

-Container gardens are wonderful for seniors, for apartment dwellers, for the handicapped and for anyone who simply wants to make gardening as creative and easy as possible.
+Container gardens are wonderful for seniors, apartment dwellers, the handicapped, and for anyone who simply wants to make gardening as creative and easy as possible.